jwheelo1/ECEN4763Assignment3/Assignment3.md

 ## Goal

-The main goal for this assignment is to learn how to create classes, generate UTs, understand how each assignment will be graded, and ensure you understand basic data structures.
+The main goal for this assignment is to understand graphs and hashmaps.

 ## Grading